PlayStation Store Sale is "Totally Digital", Pre-Order Games at 20% Off

 Playstation Store Goes “Totally Digital” With Newest Sale

-The newest PlayStation Store sale is “totally digital” Some of the Store’s biggest digital-only titles are discounted from now until August 28.
+The newest PlayStation Store sale is “totally digital.”
+Some of the Store’s biggest digital-only titles are discounted from now until August 28.
 Games can be bought for up to half-off for everyone, and PlayStation Plus members will be able to take off another 10%.
 For preorders, PlayStation Plus members can get up to 20% off of titles that are soon to be released

 Games like Guacamelee 2 ($15.99), Donut County ($10.39), and Death’s Gambit ($15.99) are all available for PS Plus members to pre-order at 20% off.
 For anyone who has these on their radar, this is the perfect time to finally bite the bullet and add these titles to your library (when they release, of course).